mac-comp240/activities_parallel_openmp/README.md

 * When you run the program: what happens?
 Discuss with your teammates what you see, and report your observations and why you think it happened here.

 Variables that are declared before and outside of a parallel code block are by default shared by all threads.
 Variables declared inside the parallel code block are by default private to each thread (each thread has its own copy).

 We can also declare variables before the code block, and then use the pragma to control what is shared and what is private.
 The pragma can have two optional
-modifiers: `private(...)`, which lists the variables that should be private to each thread, and `shared(...`), which lists the variables that are shared across
+modifiers: `private(...)`, which lists the variables that should be private to each thread, and `shared(...`), which lists the variables that are shared across all threads.

 * Modify this program to declare `id`, `numThreads`, and `sharedVar` at the start of `main`.